drupal-celebrations/celebrate-drupal/README.md

-# Celebrate Drupal 9
+# Celebrate Drupal

-This project was setup to showcase Celebrations about the Drupal 9 launch.
+This project was setup to showcase Celebrations about the Drupal 9 launch, and has continued on for all types of celebrations related to Drupal.

 ## Getting Started